Writing Cesium 3D Tiles with FME

 4. Add an AppearanceSetter

-Next, add an AppearanceSetter and connect the Extruder Extruded output port to the Geometry input port.
+Add an AppearanceSetter and connect the Extruder Extruded output port to the AppearanceSetting Geometry input port.
 Connect the JPEG reader feature type to the Appearance input port of the AppearanceSetter.
-Right-click on the Appearance input port and select Move Down to uncross the connection lines.

-Run the workspace up to this point and in Visual Preview, zoom in to see the snow-packed buildings:
+Run the workspace up to this point and, in Visual Preview, zoom in to see the snow-packed buildings:

-5. Turn Off Feature Caching
+5. Turn Off Data Caching

 6. Add a Cesium 3D Tiles Writer